gtc13-pitt/PortfolioFinalDraft/readme.txt

 - does it feel imcomplete? (in terms of the amount of information presented)
 - would it make sense to include more text toward the bottom?
 - how would you go about expanding or creating multiple .html pages while keeping the flow organized and somewhat linear?

+Work In Progress

+- still figuring out how to make the flipcard cleaner
+- want to find a way to put more information at bottom, as well as a "scroll to top" button
+- figuring out how to better conform <div> around the four text boxes